-Responsive pleadings must be filed after the petition has been filed.
-The responsive pleading should be in the form of an Answer and Counter Petition.
-In the response, the spouse can respond to certain assertions in the petition, make counterclaims, and state any affirmative defenses if the divorce is fault-based.
-The responsive pleading is filed with the court and served upon the spouse usually by sending it to the spouse’s legal counsel.
-The petition and responsive pleading will now display all of the issues that the court will need to determine.
+Following the filing of a Petition for divorce and service of the same on the other spouse, responsive pleadings should be filed in the form of an Answer and Counter Petition.
+The responding spouse can include responses to the allegations of the Petition, counterclaims against the spouse, and affirmative defenses if the divorce is fault-based.
+Just as with the Petition, the pleading is filed with the court and served upon the spouse (generally by sending it to the attorney for that spouse).
+Together, the Petition and responsive pleading will set up the parameters of the divorce by outlining points of contention and disagreements that the court will need to resolve.

-Concerning divorce, counterclaims contained in Counter Petitions for the most part fill non-lawful needs.
-The main relief that a counterclaim looks for is precisely the same looked for by the petition: dissolving the marriage.
-Counterclaims might be made to satisfy individual reasons or to contend that the divorce ought to be fault-based for the spouse filing the Counter Petition.
-As examined above, mutual fault is the most widely recognized counterclaim.
+In the context of divorce, counterclaims contained in Counter Petitions generally serve non-legal purposes.
+The only “relief” that a counterclaim seeks is the exact same as the relief sought by the Petition: dissolving the marriage.
+Rather, counterclaims may be made to fulfill personal reasons or to argue that the divorce should be fault-based in favor of the spouse filing the Counter Petition.
+As discussed above, mutual fault is the most common counterclaim.

 Required Parenting Classes